techidaily/site-iphone-location/source/_posts/why-does-itools-virtual-location-not-work-for-apple-iphone-15-plusipad-solved-drfone-by-drfone-virtual-ios.md

 ![location settings updated](https://images.wondershare.com/drfone/guide/virtual-location-06.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/kZVDkvMZvP4?si=xAugrCf-Ud6EMMpm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 **NOTE:** Resort to this option if your actual location information is not required in the transaction or procedure.
 For example, you may change your location if you wish to use a dating app or play GPS-based games on your mobile device.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/kiW7sLvL65k?si=IHSeRFsYCrfqpn2o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Conclusion